'Better than Hondas': Footage of Lime-scooter burnout in Dunedin hits social media

 Footage of a Lime scooter burnout in Dunedin has been posted on a Facebook group.

-Shaey McDonnell filmed the burnout two days ago, on Spencer Street, and uploaded it to Facebook, saying the schooter was better than a "Honda".
+Shaey McDonnell filmed the burnout two days ago, on Spencer Street, and uploaded it to Facebook, saying the scooter was better than a "Honda".

 The Dunedin local says the scooters have been used by a number of people "to do skids and tricks" since they launched in the city last week.